Technical Tuesday – 11 March 2014 – Virtualization Technologies in Cyberwarfare by Jason Syversen of Siege Technologies

 cybergamut provides ongoing professional development opportunities including training and certification classes as well as Technical Tuesday presentations.
 This is an incredible offer to save money on an industry recognized class and certification that satisfies some of the DoD 8570.01-M requirements and is offered at times that shouldn’t affect direct billable hours for contract personnel.

-Technical Tuesday – TBD in 2014 – Malware Reverse Engineering – An Introduction to the Tools, Workflows, and Tricks of the Trade to Attack Sophisticated Malware by Dale Robson of CyberPoint
+Technical Tuesday – 6 May 2014 – Malware Reverse Engineering – An Introduction to the Tools, Workflows, and Tricks of the Trade to Attack Sophisticated Malware by Dale Robson of CyberPoint

 cybergamut Technical Tuesday is for cyber professionals to exchange innovative ideas and discuss technical issues of mutual interest.
-We’ll have a Technical Tuesday event on some Tuesday in 2014 (1600 – 1730 East Coast Time).
-Check back for more details.
+We’ll have a Technical Tuesday event on 6 May 2014 (1600 – 1730 East Coast Time).

 Technical Tuesday – 22 October 2013 – Cyber Security Strategy — Why We’re Losing and What’s Needed to Win by Steve Chabinsky of CrowdStrike